 In certain rural and urban areas, this disparity increases even more.
 For example, in New York City, one of the wealthiest cities in the world, Black women were 12 times more likely than white women to die from pregnancy associated causes between 2006 to 2010.
 We believe this points to a larger problem of structural racism within our country, both in the healthcare system, as well as in access to care, insufficient insurance coverage and the long term effects of stress from a lifetime of racism.

 Doctors of the World has been involved in the issue of maternal mortality on the international stage for years as part of our sexual and reproductive health and rights pillar of action.
 A huge part of our mission is to bear witness, spotlight injustices, and advocate for healthcare infrastructure solutions.
 This initiative is our attempt to engage in advocacy that speaks directly to this disturbing public health issue within the United States.

 This is a multi-faceted problem that requires multiple systems level policy changes at the state and federal levels.
-However, something we can do immediately and with urgency is to draw attention to the crisis by centering it as an important policy issue in the upcoming election.
+However, something we can do immediately and with urgency is to draw attention to the crisis by centering it as an important policy issue.
 To this end, Doctors of the World has launched the H.E.A.T.
 Campaign, a voter education and advocacy initiative to highlight the public health crisis of maternal mortality and the unconscionable racial disparities that exist within our country.

 Petersen EE, Davis NL, Goodman D, et al. Racial/Ethnic Disparities in Pregnancy-Related Deaths — United States, 2007–2016.
 MMWR Morb Mortal Wkly Rep 2019;68:762–765.
 DOI: link